 *The SCQF L5 is designed for coaches who will work under direct supervision of others, with the SCQF L6 being designed for coaches who may work under minimal supervision.
 Sports may wish to draw down upon and deliver one or another of these qualifications, or both dependent on their workforce needs.
 Traditionally UKCC did not cater for these tiers of supervision hence both the SCQF L5 and 6 are articulated within the table as being mapped from UKCC L1 but they are in fact two distinct qualifications which reflect the needs of our volunteer coaching workforce in Scotland.

 When will the Scottish Coaching Certificate be available?

-The Scottish Coaching Certificate is available now (from October 2020) in equestrian and netball.
+The Scottish Coaching Certificate is available now in Level 5 and Level 6.
+The Level 7 award will be available soon.
 Please check with your sport to find out their timescales.

 Who do I contact to get started on my Scottish Coaching Certificate?

 You should contact your Scottish Governing Body (SGB) for your sport.